Youth marketing

 Student loan repayment: Do students pay their loans back?

-Sadly for students, they do have to pay their loans back.
+Sadly for students, they do have to pay their loans back, but how much and how often depends on when their course starts/started.
 On the plus side, there are certain plans in place to support them through this process.

 If a graduate hasn’t paid off their loan 30 years after they’ve graduated, the remaining amount will be written off.
 For those that this applies to, this may mean that they’re still paying off their student loan into their early 50s.

-1. Plan 5 - A shiny new plan for those taking loans out in England from August 31st 2023
+Then, the latest new plan for those taking out loans in England started from August 31st 2023.

 This loan is wiped after 40 years, not the 30 years that current students have.
 In other words, Gen Zalphas will have to start paying back their student loans sooner, and for longer.
 No wonder university isn’t looking quite as appealing nowadays…